nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 pip install -r requirements.txt
 ```

 Please make sure that the data folder contains the required images for training and testing.
-Otherwise it is possbile to download them from this repository.
+Otherwise it is possbile to download them from this repository or
+from this link in [polybox](https://polybox.ethz.ch/index.php/s/TrQJKnHl6qQ7UdE)

 #### Running a model